Middlesbrough F.C.: Ups and downs (1914–1966)

 Before league football resumed, Middlesbrough won the Northern Victory League, but the team were unable to maintain their previous form and finished the 1919–20 season in mid-table.
 They remained in the First Division for the next few seasons, but were relegated in 1923–24 after finishing bottom, 10 points adrift of their nearest rivals.
 Three seasons later, they won the Division Two title.
 During that season, debutant George Camsell, who had signed from Third Division North side Durham City the previous season, finished with a record 59 league goals, which included nine hat-tricks.
 He would continue as top scorer for each of the next 10 seasons.
-Their tenure back in the top flight lasted only one season, and the club were relegated.
+Middlesbrough's tenure back in the top flight lasted only one season, and the club were relegated.
 They were promoted at the first attempt in 1928–29, winning another Second Division title.
 The club remained in the First Division until 1954.

-The decade before the war saw the emergence of Wilf Mannion and George Hardwick, both of whom would go on to become England internationals in the years ahead.
-Middlesbrough climbed to fourth in the last full season before World War II and were expected to challenge for the title next season, but the war intervened.
-After the war, the club was unable to recover the form of the previous seasons and hovered around mid-table and exited in the early rounds of the FA Cup.
-Soon afterwards, the team began to falter, eventually suffering relegation in 1953–54.
-This was the start of a 20-year spell outside the top division, but saw the emergence of one of the club's top goalscorers, Brian Clough, who scored 204 goals in 222 games, before he left for Sunderland.
-Over that period, Middlesbrough maintained reasonable progress in the Second Division but were never serious contenders for promotion.
+The decade before the Second World War saw the emergence of Wilf Mannion and George Hardwick, both of whom would go on to become England internationals in the years ahead.
+Middlesbrough climbed to fourth in the last full season before the war, and were expected to challenge for the title the following season, but the war intervened.
+After the war, the club was unable to recover the form of the previous seasons before the war, hovering around mid-table and exiting in the early rounds of the FA Cup.
+Soon after the war, the team began to falter, and were relegated in 1953–54.
+This was the start of a 20-year spell outside the top division, but this was the spell too that saw the emergence of one of the club's top goalscorers, Brian Clough, who scored 204 goals in 222 games, before he left for Sunderland.

+On 6 May 1950 Middlesbrough were represented by a Black player for the first time, Jamaican-born Lindy Delapenha making his debut in an away game against Fulham on that date.
+In total he went on to make 270 appearances, scoring 92 goals, before he left for Mansfield Town after the 1957–58 season.
+Over that period, Middlesbrough maintained reasonable progress in the Second Division, but were never serious contenders for promotion.
 After a fourth-place finish in 1962–63, the club endured a steady decline and were relegated to the Third Division for the first time in their history in 1966.